 Trusts and Committees

 I have been privileged to serve on a number of musical committees.
-Whilst living in Scotland, I served on the Scottish Music Council and the BBC Scotland Music Advisory Committee.
-I was a member of the Executive Committee of the British Federation of Bands for Three Years as a Trustee of the National Youth Brass Band of Great Britain and the Wilfred Heaton Trust.
-I am currently a trustee of the John Golland Trust in addition to the Brass Band Heritage Trust.
+Whilst living in Scotland, I served on the Scottish Music Council and the BBC Scotland Music Advisory committees.
+I was a member of the Executive Committee of the British Federation of Bands for three years, a Trustee of the National Youth Brass Band of Great Britain and the Wilfred Heaton Trust.
+I am currently a trustee of the John Golland Trust in addition to the Brass Band Heritage Trust, now under the stewardship of Brass Bands England.

 Arrangements, editions and realisations